sofwanaldirikhaldi/sofwanaldirikhaldi/README.md

 - Hi, I'm Sofwan.
-Software Developer with 6+ years of experience working in various domains like full stack and backend.
+Software Developer with 6+ years of experience.